agi-hub/AGIAgent/README.md

 [**中文**](README_zh.md) | **English**

 ## 🚀 Project Introduction
 **AGI Agent** is a versatile platform for general-purpose tasks, including Vibe Document, Vibe Coding, and Vibe computer execution.
-As an open-source alternative to Cursor and Manus, it offers both GUI and CLI modes, and can be deployed in the cloud, on laptops, or on embedded devices (ARM).
+Similar to Claude cowork, AGI Agent serves as a general-purpose local agent system that can autonomously operate your computer and handle complex tasks through natural language interaction.
+It offers both GUI and CLI modes, and can be deployed in the cloud, on laptops, or on embedded devices (ARM).
 The platform includes 20+ built-in tools and many routine files (skills) for a broad range of use cases.
 AGI Agent excels at creating colorful documents with rich figures, and you can preview and edit your documents directly in the GUI.
-You can also write programs using it like Cursor or Claude Code, with multi-round interaction, drag-and-drop file support (or @files), and both agent mode and plan mode.
+You can also write programs with multi-round interaction, drag-and-drop file support (or @files), and both agent mode and plan mode.

 ### 🤔 Is This Software Right for You?

-- **Looking for a Cursor alternative?** If you need a cloud-deployable solution for online code writing for small teams, AGI Agent might be a great fit.
-- **Need a Manus-like general-purpose tool?** If you're looking for a versatile system that processes Word/PDF inputs and generates analysis code, charts, and reports, give it a try.
+- **Looking for a Claude cowork-like experience?** AGI Agent provides a similar collaborative AI experience, enabling you to work with an intelligent agent that can understand your needs, operate your local environment, and execute complex tasks autonomously.
+- **Need a general-purpose local agent?** If you want an agent system that can handle diverse tasks on your local machine—from code writing to document generation, from data analysis to system operations—AGI Agent is designed for you.
 - **Writing complex professional documents?** If you need to create richly illustrated, complex professional reports such as academic papers, in-depth research, or patents, AGI Agent excels at this.
 - **Seeking a locally deployable agent?** If you want an agent system that supports local deployment and is compatible with various Anthropic/OpenAI interface models, this could be your solution.
 - **Vibe enthusiast?** If you're passionate about the Vibe workflow, you'll love what AGI Agent offers.

+### 🆚 Comparison with Claude Cowork

+While AGI Agent offers a similar collaborative AI experience to Claude cowork, it provides several key advantages:

+- **🏠 Fully Localizable**: AGI Agent can be completely installed and run on your local machine, giving you full control over your data and environment without relying on cloud services.
+- **🔌 Universal Model Support**: Unlike Claude cowork which is limited to Claude models, AGI Agent supports any mainstream large language model including Claude, GPT-4, DeepSeek V3, Kimi K2, GLM, Qwen, and more through standard Anthropic/OpenAI API interfaces.
+- **💻 Cross-Platform Compatibility**: Full support for Windows, Linux, and macOS, allowing you to use AGI Agent on any operating system you prefer.
+- **📖 100% Open Source**: Complete source code available, enabling transparency, customization, and community-driven improvements without vendor lock-in.
+- **⚙️ No Dependency on Claude Code**: Built from the ground up with independent architecture, AGI Agent does not require Claude Code as an underlying dependency, providing more flexibility and control.

 ## GUI for Vibe Everything